CounosH/counoslayer/src/counoscore/doc/rpc-api.md

 [                                // (array of JSON objects)
   {
-    "txid" : "hash",                 // (string) the hex-encoded hash of the transaction "sendingaddress" : "address",    // (string) the CounosH address of the sender "referenceaddress" : "address",  // (string) a CounosH address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involves an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in counoshs "blocktime" : nnnnnnnnnn,        // (number) the timestamp of the block that contains the transaction "valid" : true|false,            // (boolean) whether the transaction is valid "positioninblock" : n,           // (number) the position (index) of the transaction within the block
+    "txid" : "hash",                 // (string) the hex-encoded hash of the transaction "sendingaddress" : "address",    // (string) the Bitcoin address of the sender "referenceaddress" : "address",  // (string) a Bitcoin address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involves an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in bitcoins "blocktime" : nnnnnnnnnn,        // (number) the timestamp of the block that contains the transaction "valid" : true|false,            // (boolean) whether the transaction is valid "positioninblock" : n,           // (number) the position (index) of the transaction within the block